 Importing and Manipulating Your Models

-This tutorial will provide you with all of the basics that you need to import your digital models into the Simplify3D Software Suite.
-The software supports STL (Stereolithography) and OBJ file formats, although the STL file is what most people use.
+This tutorial will provide you with all of the basics that you need to import your 3D models into Simplify3D.
+The software supports STL (Stereolithography), OBJ, and 3MF file formats, although the STL file is the most common, so that’s what we will start with today.

 Obtaining an STL File